-The Michael J. Lynch Law Library at Atlanta's John Marshall Law School provides students and faculty with access to all legal materials necessary to learn the methodology of legal research and to conduct the research essential to legal practice and scholarship.
+Atlanta's John Marshall Law School Library provides students, faculty, and staff with access to all legal materials necessary to learn the methodology of legal research and to conduct the research essential to legal practice and scholarship.

-The primary function of the library is to support the Law School curriculum and faculty research.
-Although chiefly intended to serve the students and the faculty of the Law School, the library is open during its posted hours to alumni, members of the Bench and Bar and anyone needing legal materials.
+The primary function of the law library is to support the Law School curriculum and faculty research.
+Although chiefly intended to serve the students and the faculty of the Law School, the library is open during its posted hours.

 The library utilizes an online public access catalog.
 The database contains bibliographic and call number information according to the Library of Congress Classification system, for all the Atlanta's John Marshall Law School Library holdings.

-The Law Library's collection contains over 242,000 total volumes and equivalents, as well as computer resources.
-The library provides materials in all areas of American law and selected areas of international law.
-Print resources include more than 147,500 titles, including appellate case reports of fifty states and the federal government, statutes of Georgia, the southeastern states, and the United States, more than 2,500 serials, including almost all American university law reviews, and a collection of topical legal treatises covering national and state law.
+The Law Library's collection contains books in print, as well as computer resources.
+The library provides materials in American law and selected areas of international law.
+Print resources include appellate case reports and the federal government, statutes of Georgia, the southeastern states, and the United States, serials, and a collection of topical legal treatises covering national and state law.
 The library also collects videotapes and audiotapes.
-The available materials are maintained in our Reserve, Reference, Rare Book, and Microform collections.
+The available materials are maintained in our collection.

-The Law Library, through its recent expansion, provides seating and study room space sufficient for the great increase in the student body expected in the coming years.
+The Law Library, through its recent move to the new location, provides seating and study room space sufficient for the great increase in the student body expected in the coming years.

-The library has a full-time staff of 7, including 5 librarians.
-The Library's professional staff is available to assist all users of the collection.
+The library has a full-time staff of 3 librarians and 2 part-time technicians The Library's professional staff is available to assist all users of the collection.